arazgholami/lightboard/README.md

 Any contribution are welcome.

 ## Authors
 Back to 2014, this theme designed by Daniel Yavari for Shelfinfo project (RIP).
-And it's coded by me as front-end developer of shelfinfo.
-So after 4 years, I decided to publish source of project for free.
+And it's coded by me as front-end developer of team.
+So after 4 years, I decided to publish theme as a open-srouce project.

 Araz Gholami <https://arazgholami.com>